 The Principal Investigator (PI) is responsible for Clinical Trial activities including monitoring monthly financial reports.

-The department tracks milestones and performs timely billing of study activities.
-The Department must submit all invoices to Sponsored Programs Administration (SPA) for review and approval prior to submission to the Sponsor.
+The department tracks milestones and performs timely billing of study activities for the appropriate Clinical Trial.
+The department must submit all invoices to SPA for review and approval prior to submission to the Sponsor.
 The department also coordinates appropriate and timely payments to participants.

 The PI and Department Administrator (DA) should ensure that all personnel involved in the research project have met training requirements.
 The PI and DA are also required to maintain documentation of compliance with training requirements.
 For assistance meeting these requirements, please contact your Project Officer in the Office of Sponsored Programs (OSP).